loveencounterflow/pipedreams/README.md

 ## Streams are Transforms, Transforms are Streams

-**In the PipeDreams world, write streams are read just like read streams; also, streams and transforms are no different.**
+**In the PipeDreams world, write streams can appear anywhere in the pipeline, just like read streams; also, streams and transforms are no different.**

-Yesyes, I know, they're *supposed* to be different.
+How can read streams, write streams and stream transforms be the same?
 After all, you'd write your typical streamy app approximately like this:

 ```coffee
 input   = fs.createReadStream   'foo.txt'